wheelercj/chriswheeler.dev/content/posts/searching-related-files.md

     "$@" "$REPOS_FOLDER"
 ```

+The exclusion of some folders makes the search around twice as fast in my case.

-Here's what the output looks like with one match (I named the script `,search-actions`):
+Here's what the output looks like when there's one match (I named the script `,search-actions`):

 ![example output](/search-actions-1.png)

-I can also use more of `rg`'s options without editing the script, such as `-A` to see more lines after each match:
+I can also use more of `rg`'s options without editing the script, such as `-A` to see some lines after each match:

 ![example output](/search-actions-2.png)

-The `--glob` options excluding some folders make the search around twice as fast in my case.